kloimhardt/bb-web/README.md

 ## Advanced: add Javascript libraries for use with Babashka

-You need to install Clojure and Shadow-cljs to do this advanced step.
+You need to install [Clojure](https://www.clojure.org) and [Shadow-cljs](http://shadow-cljs.org) to do this advanced step.

-Only one ClojureScript file is behind the scenes of bb-web: ``js/src/bb_web/app.cljs``.
-It is 25 lines and compiles to the 1MB Javascript file `js/bb_web/bb_web.js` (which is pre-compiled in the repository).
+Only one Clojurescript file is behind the scenes of bb-web: ``js/src/bb_web/app.cljs``.
+It is 40 lines and compiles to the 1MB Javascript file `js/bb_web/bb_web.js` (which is pre-compiled in the repository).

 As you can see in the ``:require`` section of `app.cljs`, two libraries are made available for use with Babashka: Reagent and Ajax.

 You can add additional libraries  to the `:require` section and add new functions to the ``:bindings`` map.

-To compile, open a console window, change into your bb_web directory and type:
+To compile, make `bb_web` the current directory and type:

     cd js
     echo